ZiadSheriif/Sa7a7LY/README.md

 - Two approaches are implemented:
   1. Already-made OCR
   2. Features + classifier
-- The user chooses which method to convert them by selecting an option from two below uploading the image .
+- The user chooses which method to convert them by selecting an option from two below uploading the image.

 ## 🏁 Getting Started <a name = "get-started"></a>